SamMed05/c-cpp-notes/docs/c/file-IO.md

 - **Text files**: Store data as sequences of human-readable characters (e.g., ASCII, UTF-8).
 Suitable for configuration files, logs, and documents.
 - **Binary files**: Store data in raw byte format, mirroring how data is represented in memory.
 Used for images, executables, and structured data.

-:::info Windows vs Unix/Linux: File Types and Extensions
+:::info Windows vs Unix/Linux: File types and extensions

 - On **Windows**, file extensions (like `.txt`, `.bin`, `.exe`) are commonly used to indicate file type, and the OS may treat files differently based on their extension.
 For example, opening a file in text mode (`"rt"`) or binary mode (`"rb"`) can affect how line endings (`\r\n` vs `\n`) are handled.
 - On **Unix/Linux**, file extensions are not required or enforced by the OS—they are just part of the filename.
 The kernel treats all files as streams of bytes, regardless of extension.
 There is no technical distinction between "text" and "binary" files at the OS level; it's up to programs to interpret the contents.